Departments & Programs

 - Mathematics, one course from the following: M118, M119, or equivalent.
 Higher level courses may be substituted.

-- Foreign language, two years, or one year of foreign language and two culture studies courses.
+- Foreign language, two years, or one year of foreign language and two culture studies courses—one course from CASE DUS and another from CASE GCC.

-- Social and historical studies, 12 credit hours.
+- Social and historical studies, four courses, including FINA-A 102.

 - One Critical Approaches to the Arts and Sciences course.